codimoc/secret-wallet/README.md

 | electricity account | E15003799 |
 | hotline | 0800 123456 |

-Fundamentally, there is one login and one password to store and some extra info.
-We decide to use *energy* as the domain name  and *smart energy* as the access name.
+Fundamentally, one login and password to store and some extra information.
+We could to use *energy* as the domain name  and *smart energy* as the access name.

 We start by inserting the user id and password:

     secret_wallet set -d energy -a 'smart energy' -u 'joe@email.com' -p 'xy67Gh!8'

 Notice that we have wrapped some of the fields in single quotes.
-This is to ensure that the shell interpreter (bash in my case) does not misjudge some special characters in the password field or the space in the access field.
+This to ensure that the shell interpreter (bash in my case) does not misinterpret some special characters in the password field or the space in the access field.

-If it all goes well, a memorable password is first asked and then verified, and the data is entered in the wallet.
+A memorable password is first asked and then verified, and the data is entered in the wallet.
 We can check that the secret is there by typing:

     secret_wallet list

-We then add the extra data bit by bit.
-In fact an update of the secret is performed instead of an insert, whenever the same domain and access values are passed:
+We then add the extra information, bit by bit.
+In fact an update of the secret is performed instead of a new insertion, whenever the same domain and access values are used:

     secret_wallet set -d energy -a 'smart energy' -ik 'gas account' -iv G15003798 secret_wallet set -d energy -a 'smart energy' -ik 'electricity account' -iv E15003799 secret_wallet set -d energy -a 'smart energy' -ik 'hotline' -iv '0800 123456'

 All done!
-We now want to look at the full secret:
+We can now look at the full secret stored:

     secret_wallet get -d energy -a 'smart energy'